 Visitor centers and entrances: There are no official entrances into the area, but a number of visitor centers surround the monument(s).
 The main visitor center to the Escalante Canyons section is the Escalante Interagency Visitor Center (755 W. Main St., Escalante, UT 84726; 435-826-5499; open 8:00 AM - 4:30 PM 7 days a week mid-March to mid-November, Monday through Friday the rest of the year; GPS 37.772789, -111.615537).
 The visitor center offers Escalante Canyon maps and great interpretive displays as well as helpful staff members who can answer your questions.

 A smaller but interesting visitor center on the north side of the monument is in Cannonville.
-The Big Water Visitor Center and dinosaur museum is a great stop on your way to visit Lake Powell, Antelope Canyon, and Glen Canyon Dam, or to hike one of the numerous trails located within the Grand Staircase region.
+The Big Water Visitor Center and dinosaur museum is a great stop on the south side of the moment when visiting Lake Powell, Antelope Canyon, and Glen Canyon Dam, or hiking one of the numerous trails located within the Grand Staircase region.

 Overnight options: Hotels, motels, lodges and bed and breakfasts can be found in the towns of Escalante and Boulder to the north as well as in other small towns around the monument.
 Established campgrounds inside the Escalante Canyons section of the monument are Calf Creek Campground and Deer Creek Campground–both great places to spend a night or two.
 Additional camping opportunities can be found at Kodachrome State Park and Escalante Petrified Forest State Park.
 Primitive camping is also allowed in the monument (try to use established areas).

 Nearest groceries and supplies: Various small towns surround the monument.
 Escalante to the north offers visitor services.